 1. Telling people what type of device you have

-An effective mobile signature needs to be a reflection of your company, not the device the email came from.
+An effective mobile signature needs to reflect your company, not the device the email came from.
 That’s why successful companies ensure all of their employees use a similar signature on mobiles as they do on their desktop computers.
-These companies understand that an email signature is just as much a reflection of their brand as any other corporate materials, and so needs to appear front and center of any mobile communications.
+These companies understand an email signature reflects their brand.
+They need to appear front and center of any mobile communications.

 2. Using “Excuse any typos” as an excuse

-That’s why successful companies standardize email signatures so everyone gets one consistent template.
+That’s why successful companies standardize email signature templates.
 They don’t draw attention to any mistakes that might appear in an email.
 They don’t explicitly say there could be errors in the message.
 The signature shows how professional the company is, and therefore only has the best employees working for it.
-It becomes a implied mission statement, helping to provide extra reassurance to recipients.

 3. Trying to be funny